 Capital One® offers Eno®, a non-human virtual assistant that monitors your charges, tracks spending and provides fraud alerts.
 Eno also helps you shop safer online by providing virtual card numbers, so you won’t have to expose your actual credit card number at checkout.
 “With Eno, you can create unique virtual numbers for each different merchant where you shop online, in a way that is fully integrated with your existing account – so you can keep earning rewards on your Capital One card,” says a Capital One spokesperson.

-Note: Virtual card numbers are not available for retail partner credit cards and may not be available for all Capital One co-brand partner credit cards.
+Which cards qualify?
+Virtual card numbers are not available for retail partner credit cards and may not be available for all Capital One co-brand partner credit cards.

 How does it work?
 To access virtual card numbers, you must add Eno to your web browser.
 Eno will automatically appear in your browser at checkout and provide a unique number for that merchant site.
 Or, you can click on the Eno icon prior to paying.